shikokuchuo/mirai/README.md

 str(tls)
 #> List of 2
-#>  $ server: chr [1:2] "-----BEGIN CERTIFICATE-----\nMIIFFTCCAv2gAwIBAgIBATANBgkqhkiG9w0BAQsFADAiMRIwEAYDVQQDDAkxMjcu\nMC4wLjExDDAKBgNV"| __truncated__ "-----BEGIN RSA PRIVATE KEY-----\nMIIJKQIBAAKCAgEAx/kcxW26D3Hze3Amd6jrqJMonn5GaCcNWxh/YLIcHgKdCDwC\nOedWZUYhubAQ"| __truncated__
+#>  $ server: chr [1:2] "-----BEGIN CERTIFICATE-----\nMIIFJTCCAw2gAwIBAgIBATANBgkqhkiG9w0BAQsFADAqMQwwCgYDVQQDDAM6OjEx\nDzANBgNVBAoMBkhp"| __truncated__ "-----BEGIN RSA PRIVATE KEY-----\nMIIJKQIBAAKCAgEA6+QuyBc5sbCPfbfqsd6gLIgAfxCYIDYg4um3JBDb0lrhaV94\n/WNHLVjWSCqt"| __truncated__
-#>  $ client: chr [1:2] "-----BEGIN CERTIFICATE-----\nMIIFFTCCAv2gAwIBAgIBATANBgkqhkiG9w0BAQsFADAiMRIwEAYDVQQDDAkxMjcu\nMC4wLjExDDAKBgNV"| __truncated__ ""
+#>  $ client: chr [1:2] "-----BEGIN CERTIFICATE-----\nMIIFJTCCAw2gAwIBAgIBATANBgkqhkiG9w0BAQsFADAqMQwwCgYDVQQDDAM6OjEx\nDzANBgNVBAoMBkhp"| __truncated__ ""
 ```

 Note: the ‘client’ portion should be passed as the ‘tls’ argument to
 `server()`.

-Alternatively, the key/certificate pair may be specified as the ‘tls’
+Alternatively, a certificate may be generated via a Certificate Signing
-argument to `daemons()`, and the public key certificate chain as the
+Request (CSR) to a Certificate Authority (CA), which may be a public CA
+or a CA internal to your organisation.

+The generated certificate along with the associated private key may then
-‘tls’ argument to `server()`.
-The private key is retained on the client,
+be specified as the ‘tls’ argument to `daemons()`.
+The private key is
+always retained on the client and never transmitted.

+The certificate chain to the CA is supplied as the ‘tls’ argument to
+`server()`.
+As these are public key certificates, they may be freely
-and only the public key certificates need to be distributed to the
+distributed to the server daemons.
-server daemons.

 [« Back to ToC](#table-of-contents)